-Under the terms of the agreement with CMHC, the replacement reserve account is to be credited in the amount of \$89,300 annually.
+Under the terms of the agreement with CMHC, the replacement reserve account is to be credited in the amount of \$67,313 annually.
 These funds, along with accumulated interest, must be held in a separate bank account and/or invested only in accounts or instruments insured by the Canada Deposit Insurance Corporation or as may otherwise be approved by CMHC from time to time.
 The funds in the account may only be used as approved by CMHC.
-At year end, the reserve was over funded by \$12,542 (2021 over funded by \$12,542).
+At year end, the reserve was under funded by \$18,677 (2022 over funded by \$12,542).